 Abstract

-#############

-JZ2MG: please compare to the editor’s version, which I don’t like.
-First sentence is important, and I don’t want to waste on introducing other ppl’s work.

-##############

-Efforts to annotate and pinpoint deleterious variants have advanced our understanding of transcriptional processing.
-However, the impact of variants in the post-transcriptional regulome has been understudied.
-RNA binding proteins (RBPs) play key roles in post-transcriptional regulation, and their binding sites cover a larger amount of the genome than coding exons.
-Thus, we aimed to construct a comprehensive RBP regulome by integrating the full catalog of eCLIP, RNA Bind-n-Seq, and shRNA RNA-Seq from ENCODE.
-In addition, we developed a variant impact scoring framework, RADAR (RNA BinDing protein regulome Annotation and pRioritization), that incorporates human and cross-species conservation, RNA structure, network centrality, and RBP motifs, as well as user input, such as differential expression profiles or prior knowledge of regulators.
-Our results demonstrate that RADAR can successfully pinpoint intronic, splicing-disruptive variants in key genes such as TP53 that cannot be detected by current methods.

 RNA Binding proteins (RBP) play key roles in post-transcriptional regulation.
 Their binding sites cover a larger amount of the genome than coding exons, but most of the current variant prioritization methods ignore RBP-mediated regulation and only focus on transcriptional-level regulation.
 Here, we integrate the full catalog of eCLIP, RNA Bind-n-Seq, and shRNA RNA-Seq experiments from ENCODE to deeply annotate the RBP regulome.
 We propose a variant impact scoring framework, RADAR (RNA BinDing protein regulome Annotation and pRioritization), which uses human and cross-species conservation, RNA structure, network centrality and RBP motifs to provide a baseline impact score.
 Then RADAR incorporates user-specific inputs -- such as differential expression, mutational profiles, or prior knowledge -- to further highlight disease- or tissue-specific variants.
 Results on somatic and germline variants demonstrate that RADAR can successfully pinpoint splicing-disruptive variants, which cannot be highlighted by current prioritization methods.

 Introduction

 Dysregulation of gene expression is a hallmark of many diseases, including cancer1.
 In recent years, the accumulation of transcription-level functional characterization data, such as transcriptional factor binding, chromatin accessibility, histone modification, and methylation, has brought great success to annotating and pinpointing deleterious variants.
-However, beyond transcriptional processing genes also experience a series of delicately controlled steps, including the conversion of premature RNA to mature RNA, and then the transportation, translation, and degradation of RNA in the cell.
+However, beyond transcriptional processing, genes also experience various delicately controlled steps, including the conversion of premature RNA to mature RNA, and then the transportation, translation, and degradation of RNA in the cell.
 Dysregulation in any one of these steps can alter the final fate of gene products and result in abnormal phenotypes2-4.
 Furthermore, this post-transcriptional regulome covers an even larger amount of the genome than coding exons and demonstrates significantly higher cross-population and cross-species conservation.
 Unfortunately, the impact of variants in the post-transcriptional regulome has been barely investigated, partially due to the lack of large-scale functional mapping.